Filled with sprawling palaces, streets lined with cafes, hikes to the Alps, and gorgeous architecture, Salzburg is our must-see city in Austria.

 Another way to get to the city of music is by train.
-The station Hauptbahnhof is found on the north side of the Salzach River.
+The station Hauptbahnhof is found on the north side of the Salzach River which is a bit of a walk from the city center, but definitely do-able.
 We love booking train tickets for Europe on Omio.com especially since it’s just a 1.5 hour ride from Munich, Germany, or a quick 2 hours from Vienna, Austria.

 It’s a 15-20 minute walk from the train station to Vienna’s Old Town — plus you’ll pass Mirabell Palace and the famous Do-Re-Mi steps.
 If you’d rather not walk, you can take bus #10.
 Tickets are 2.50 euro and the ride should take about 10 minutes.